 Welcome dear reader to a new The European View TEV Blog Report.
 This time, it’s not about dividends, but about another important topic, namely this blog’s focus.
 As you may know, I started this journey without much knowledge at the peak of the corona crisis in Europe (around April 2020).
 It was an adventure, and I was curious where it would take me.
-A few steps I have now walked.
-I still don’t know the destination of this adventure, but meanwhile, I know what I don’t want (after all!).
+I have taken a few steps now and still don’t know the destination of this adventure, but meanwhile, I know what I don’t want (after all!).
 And that is exactly what I want to tell you.

 Why I started the TEV Blog